Use the links below to jump to the section you want to read.

 4.11 Stallholders who fail to return any items provided by CCSU or the University will be charged for a replacement as new, as well as an administration charge of £25 for each item not returned.

-5.1 I understand and agree that by completing this Media Sales Booking Form, I am giving CCSU and SU Network explicit permission to use my details for the purpose of making arrangements for the stated Media Sale booking and to remain in contact with me regarding Media Sales as a legitimate interest.
+5.1 I understand and agree that by completing this Media Sales Booking Form, I am giving CCSU explicit permission to use my details for the purpose of making arrangements for the stated Media Sale booking and to remain in contact with me regarding Media Sales as a legitimate interest.

 6.1 All quoted prices are excluding VAT which is applicable to all promotional activity at the prevailing rate.